fabulous-dev/Fabulous/README.md

 ## Fabulous.CodeGen

-This library automates the creation of UI frameworks bindings for Fabulous through a simple JSON file.
+This library automates the creation of bindings of existing UI frameworks for Fabulous through a simple JSON file.
 CodeGen will output an F# code file that you can include in your own project, like Fabulous for Xamarin.Forms.

 It can be easily included in a build process, or run via a command line tool.